 We are proud to share that Bass Coast Tree Care and Arborzone Total Tree Care are current partners of the initiative, and they are highly motivated to get other companies on board.

 If you have had any trees removed by our partnered arborist companies, you can check out the maps on this page to see where your trees have been planted!
 (Keep in mind that the trees are planted the financial year after when the job was completed).

 For more information and to sign your company on to this fantastic initiative, please don't hesitate to contact us either at email@example.com or by calling Jye directly on 0407 529 706.

 In 2021, we planted 400 Swamp Scrub plants along the Woolamai Rail Trail to extend an important wildlife corridor.
 These plants were made up of Bass Coast Tree Care’s partnership for the 2019/20 financial year.

-The Bass Coast Tree Care crew worked alongside our Works Crew to get the plants in the ground, and we are pleased to see a strong survival result a year later.
+The Bass Coast Tree Care crew worked alongside our Works Crew to get the plants in the ground, and we are pleased to see a strong survival result in 2023.